The-entity-55/yapsearch/README.md

-hello everyone, this is my project yapsearch.
+hello everyone, this is my project DeepSearch.

-these search and reasoning capabilities will be added to our agent within yapthread (app.yapthread.com).
+these search and reasoning capabilities will be added to our agent within Taheri AI Solutions.

 feel free to fork this.